A PHP Error was encountered

 Get started with a free trial to follow along with the code examples below.

-How Can I Freeze Rows in an Excel File?
+How Do You Freeze Rows in an Excel File?

 The answer is straightforward: use the CreateFreezePane method on your worksheet object.
 This method accepts parameters that control which rows and columns remain visible while the rest of the Excel sheet scrolls freely.
 When you freeze the first row, your header stays locked at the top no matter how far down you scroll through the data, similar to Excel's native Freeze Panes feature.